datagrok-ai/public/help/domains/bio/bioinformatics.md

 -->

-### Similarity search
+### Similarity and diversity search

+**Similarity search** creates
-A linked dataframe displaying the most similar sequences to a selected sequence from the initial table.
+a linked dataframe displaying the most similar sequences to a selected sequence from the initial table.
 You have the flexibility to adjust the number of sequences displayed and set a similarity cutoff in the dataframe properties.

-### Diversity search

-Creates a new dataframe containing the most diverse sequences within a given dataframe.
+**Diversity search** creates a new dataframe containing the most diverse sequences within a given dataframe.
-Unlike the [similarity search] feature, this dataframe is not interactive and does not respond to sequence selections in the initial dataframe.

 ### Sequence space